The Early Years

 OUTDOORS - THE EARLY DAYS - 1913

-A certain gentleman by the name of Mills arrived in Sudbury to become mine host of the Black Boy Public House on Market Hill, in 2021 it was renamed The Lady Elizabeth.
-Mills was a very keen bowler and with enthusiastic support from Father Peacock the local Catholic Priest and a few other residents formed the Sudbury Bowls Club.
+A certain gentleman by the name of Mills arrived in Sudbury to become mine host of the Black Boy Public House on Market Hill, in 2021 the Black Boy was renamed The Lady Elizabeth.
+Mills was a very keen bowler and with enthusiastic support from Father Peacock the local Catholic Priest, who together with a few local residents formed the Sudbury Bowls Club.

 They rented a piece of land at the bottom of the cricket meadow and started digging out foundations to a depth of two and a half feet, laying a bed of brick bats, a thick layer of sand covered by soil and turf which they obtained from the Acton Lane area.